Rover Thomas

-Rover Thomas Joolama (c.1926 – 11 April 1998), known as Rover Thomas, was a Wangkajunga and Kukatja Aboriginal Australian artist.
+Rover Thomas Joolama (c.1926 – 11 April 1998), commonly known as simply Rover Thomas, was a Wangkajunga and Kukatja Aboriginal Australian artist.

 Early life

-Rover Thomas was born in 1926 near Gunawaggii, at Well 33 on the Canning Stock Route, in the Great Sandy Desert of Western Australia.
+Rover Thomas was born in 1925 near Gunawaggii, at Well 33 on the Canning Stock Route, in the Great Sandy Desert of Western Australia.
 At the age of 10 Thomas and his family moved to the Kimberley where, as was usual at the time, he began work as a stockman.
 Later in his life Thomas lived at Turkey Creek.

 Rover Thomas and his Uncle Paddy Jaminji first started painting dance boards on dismembered tea chests for the Krill Krill ceremony in 1977.
 Thomas was inspired to paint by a mystical experience of being visited by his deceased kinship mother after the disaster of Cyclone Tracy, which he interpreted as a warning against the decline of Indigenous cultural practices.

-The Krill Krill ceremony included dances, songs and the painted boards tracing the woman’s after-life journey from her death near Derby back to the place of her birth near Turkey Creek.
+The Krill Krill ceremony included dances, songs and the painted boards tracing the woman's after-life journey from her death near Derby back to the place of her birth near Turkey Creek.

 He would return to the theme of Cyclone Tracy in a later work now in the National Gallery of Australia collection.

 East Kimberley School

 In the early 1980s, Rover Thomas started painting ochre on canvas and soon became a pioneer artist of what was later known as the East Kimberley School.

 One series of paintings from this time depicted massacre sites from the frontier wars in the Kimberley.
 Notable works include 'Bedford Downs Massacre' and 'Camp at Mistake Creek'.
 A National Gallery of Victoria curator noted the works dual roles as history painting and landscape painting:

-While these images describe actual events of cultural and social importance as remembered and passed down in oral history; they are at the same time, superb planer constructions of colour and form as in the dominant, central black shape and contrasting ‘country’ of Lake Paruku.
+While these images describe actual events of cultural and social importance as remembered and passed down in oral history; they are at the same time, superb planer constructions of colour and form as in the dominant, central black shape and contrasting 'country' of Lake Paruku.

-Thomas likened the works of American abstract expressionist Mark Rothko to his own work saying: ‘That bugger paints like me!’.
+Thomas likened the works of American abstract expressionist Mark Rothko to his own work saying: 'That bugger paints like me!’.